The Minimax Lower Bound of Kernel Stein Discrepancy Estimation: INTRODUCTION

 Despite their broad applicability, to the best our knowledge, convergence rates of KSD estimators have only been studied for V-statistic and Nyström-based estimators \citep{kalinke25nystromksd}.
 In fact, under a sub-Gaussian assumption, both estimators achieve $\sqrt n$-convergence on general domains.\footnote{As noted in the cited work, the $\sqrt n$-rate, while presented on $\R^d$, also holds on general domains.} Whether faster rates for KSD estimation are achievable is an open problem and the main focus of this work.

 Answering this question requires obtaining minimax lower bounds and contrasting them with the existing upper bounds.
 Related minimax lower bounds have been established for MMD \citep{tolstikhin16minimax}, the mean embedding \citep{tolstikhin17minimax}, covariance operators \citep{zhou19covestimators}, and HSIC \citep{kalinke24minimax}.
 While the proofs differ in all of the mentioned works, they (i) all assume the underlying kernel function to be bounded and (ii) rely on Le Cam's two point method (elaborated in Section~\ref{sec:proof-sketches}) to establish the minimax lower bounds.
 Unfortunately, in the context of KSD, boundedness practically never holds, see, for example, \citep[Example~1]{kalinke25nystromksd} and \citep[Remark~2]{hagrass24stein}.
 Hence, existing results do not apply to the analysis of KSD estimation.
-In this work, we address this gap by making the following \tb{contributions}. \begin{enumerate}[label=(\roman*)] \item We establish the minimax lower bound $n^{-1/2}$ of KSD estimation on $\R^d$ with continuous bounded translation-invariant characteristic kernels, with explicit constants for Gaussian kernels. \item Following a different proof strategy, we obtain the same lower bound for KSD estimation on general domains. \end{enumerate} The paper is structured as follows.
+In this work, we address this gap by making the following \tb{contributions}. \begin{enumerate}[label=(\roman*)] \item We establish the minimax lower bound $n^{-1/2}$ of KSD estimation on $\R^d$ with continuous bounded translation-invariant characteristic base kernels, with explicit constants for Gaussian base kernels. \item Following a different proof strategy---by employing local perturbations---, we obtain the same lower bound for KSD estimation on general domains.
+Our imposed integrability conditions can be seen as a relaxation of the usual boundedness assumptions. \end{enumerate} The paper is structured as follows.
 Notations are introduced in Section~\ref{sec:notation}, followed by recalling the notion of KSD (Section~\ref{sec:KSD}).
 Section~\ref{sec:KSD-estimators} is dedicated to existing KSD estimators with known convergence rates.
 After recalling the minimax estimation framework (Section~\ref{sec:minimax}), our minimax results on KSD estimation are presented (Section~\ref{sec:results}) alongside their proof sketches (Section~\ref{sec:proof-sketches}).
 Detailed proofs are available in the appendix.